briandfoy/briandfoy.github.io/_posts/2020-03-15-adding-apple-mobile-icons.md

 ![](https://www.effectiveperlprogramming.com/apple-touch-icon-180x180.png)

-But, the newest hotness are larger versions, including <i>apple-touch-icon-152x152.png</i>.
+But, the newest hotness are larger versions, including *apple-touch-icon-152x152.png*.
 I don't see that in my logs, but it's easy enough to make.
-I've been using <A href="/goodbye-adobe/">Affinity Photo</a> for that stuff and I'm getting used to its interface.
+I've been using [Affinity Photo](/goodbye-adobe/) for that stuff and I'm getting used to its interface.